whatthw/CSST106-CS4B-BAUTISTA--ECXER-MP-MIDTERM-COMPILATION/README.md

 #### This is the compilation of tasks consisting of 3 machine problems, 2 exercise tasks, and the requirement for the midterm examination.

-### All of the documents are properly compiled, including the documentation and Output of each task, which can be located in their respective folders
+### All of the documents are  compiled, including the documentation and Output of each task, which can be located in their respective folders